ranger/ranger/README.md

 [![Donate via Liberapay](https://img.shields.io/liberapay/patrons/ranger)](https://liberapay.com/ranger)
 </div>

-ranger is a console file manager with VI key bindings.
+Ranger is a console file manager with VI key bindings.
 It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
 It ships with `rifle`, a file launcher that is good at automatically finding out which program to use for what file type.